 - Property damage

-If one of your loved one died as a result of the accident, you have the right to pursue damages in a wrongful death claim.
-Possible recoverable damages in a wrongful death lawsuit could include:
+If one of your loved ones died as a result of the accident, you have the right to pursue damages in a wrongful death claim.
+Possible recoverable damages in a wrongful death case could include:

 - Loss of consortium

 - Wages and benefits previously provided by the deceased

 - Pain and suffering the victim endured before their death